 - Timers shall report any timing infractions to the Deduction judges prior to final tabulations and announcement of winners.

 - Following the judging of all categories, the scores shall be tabulated.

 - Tabulated sheets with a copy of the team’s judging sheets shall be available to the participating coaches following the awards ceremony.

-- In the event of a tie at the regional level, the scores from the Perfection of Skill and Execution of all judging sheets will be used to determine the winner.
+- In the event of a tie at the regional level, the scores from the Perfection of Skill and Execution of all judging sheets will be used to determine placement.

-- At the state competition, the tie will not be broken and both teams will receive the same placement.
+- At the state competition, the tie will not be broken and teams with identical scores will receive the same placement.